v-raya/USER-ADMIN/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+BRANCH FOR VERSION 1.1

+Release Information

+* Ruby Version 2.5.1

 Things you may want to cover:

-* Ruby version

 * System dependencies